The information in this article applies to:

 To set the default printer on your computer

 The steps to complete this task vary by operating system.
-For instructions, please see the documentation for your operating system.
+For instructions, please see the appropriate link below:

 Finally, if you still cannot print your file using your physical printer or plotter, try printing to a PDF file.